All Types of Manga Panels: A Guide

-There are several types of panels in Manga and depending upon the story you wanna convey the panel you wanna use changes.
-I promise this article will also be informative for all the beginners who have just started drawing mangas and are still exploring their ways.
+There are various types of panels in Manga, and the choice of panel depends on the story you want to tell.
+This article is designed to be informative for beginners who are just starting to draw mangas and are still exploring their artistic abilities.

 All Types of Manga Panels